 Lisner Louise Dickson Hurthome is a small non-profit nursing home located in Washington, District of Columbia.
-It looks like this nursing home is ranked among the most elite facilities we looked at.
-It was given one of the highest scores we offer.
-This nursing home proved to be one of the better facilities in the city, which has a decent selection of nursing homes.
-Keep reading to find this facility's category scores, which are also impressive.
+With an overall score of A-, this facility is one of the more impressive nursing homes we looked at.
+We were so impressed with this nursing home that we ranked it in the top quarter of all nursing homes in the country.
+Keep reading to see this nursing home's category grades, which are also quite good.
 It is hard to poke holes in this facility's profile.

 Lisner Louise Dickson Hurthome